MicrosoftDocs/customer-insights/ci-docs/audience-insights/match-entities.md

 You'll find the result of a successful run, the unified customer profile entity, on the **Entities** page.
 Your unified customer entity is called **Customers** in the **Profiles** section.
 The first successful match run creates the unified *Customer* entity.
 All subsequent match runs expand that entity.

 > [!TIP]
+> After running the match process, select the process status to open the **Task details** pane.
+It gives an overview about the processing time, the last processing date, and all errors and warnings associated with the task.
+Select **See details** to see which entities participated in the match process, which rules were applied to them, and if the updates were published successfully.
 > There are [six types of status](system.md#status-types) for tasks/processes.
 Additionally, most processes [depend on other downstream processes](system.md#refresh-policies).
-You can select the status of a process to see details on the progress of the entire job.
-After selecting **See details** for one of the job's tasks, you find additional information: processing time, the last processing date, and all errors and warnings associated with the task.

 ## Review and validate your matches